Dynamics of parafermionic states in transport measurements: Four-parafermion devices

-o estimate realistic bounds for the variation of the couplings $\varepsilon_i$, we consider the Josephson energies reported in Ref.~\cite{Casparis2018} which can reach 1 THz, and we use the charging energies for aluminium islands of similar size as those in \cite{Lee2017,Gul2022}, around $0.1\, {\rm meV} \approx 25$ GHz \cite{OFarrell2018}.
-This yields a ratio in the exponent of Eq.~\eqref{eq:eps_i} around $E_J/E_C\approx40$.
-We consider a minimum value $E_J=0.1$ THz (below which the semiclassical approximation fails).
-In this case, by using voltage gates to pinch off or open the Josephson junctions, we obtain a ratio between minimum and maximum values of the PF coupling given by $\varepsilon_i(E_J=0.1\,{\rm THz})/\varepsilon_i(E_J=1\,{\rm THz})\approx2.7\cdot10^{-5}$, which justifies the more conservative ratio $10^{-4}$ adopted to derive the data in Fig.~\ref{fig:4PFcurr}(a).
+To estimate realistic bounds for the variation of the couplings $\varepsilon_i$ we observe that the Josephson energies reported for SC-semiconductor hybrids in Ref.~\cite{Casparis2018} can reach 1 THz, and we consider charging energies around $0.1\, {\rm meV} \approx 24$ GHz \cite{OFarrell2018} for aluminium islands of similar width as the SC electrodes in Refs.~\cite{Lee2017,Gul2022}.
+This yields a maximal ratio in the exponent of Eq.~\eqref{eq:eps_i} around $E_J/E_C\approx40$ which guarantees the possibility of decreasing the parameters $\varepsilon_i$ to negligible values by tuning the Josephson energies in Eq.~\eqref{eq:eps_i}.
+Specifically, the PF couplings $\varepsilon_i$ can be reduced by many orders of magnitude from their maximal values of the order of $E_C$ by using voltage gates to pinch off or open the Josephson junctions as in gatemon devices \cite{Casparis2018}.
+This justifies the conservative ratios $\varepsilon_i^{\rm quench}/ \varepsilon_i^{\rm ini} \approx10^{-4}$ adopted to derive the data in Fig.~\ref{fig:4PFcurr}(a).

-Alternative four-PF devices with tunable couplings can be used for similar quench and readout protocols such as for instance PFs embedded in fluxonium circuits \cite{Calzona2023}.
+Alternative four-PF devices with tunable couplings can be used for similar quench and readout protocols such as, for instance, PFs embedded in fluxonium circuits \cite{Calzona2023}.
 Furthermore, systems with a tunable coupling rate $\Gamma$ between the lead and the PFs could be exploited to perform more efficient measurement protocols for the associativity rules and to extend the validity of our analysis to a broader range of parameters.